 Previously, this Blog was named as UK Rasoi which means my Kitchen in the UK.
-And though I still love that name, I understand it’s not a universal name and not everyone would be able to decipher the meaning unless I promptly enlighten them.
-So I had to change the name while I was moving to this new site.
+And though I still love that name, I felt that it wasn’t representing me clearly and also not everyone was able to decipher the meaning unless I promptly enlightened them.
+So I changed the name while moving the content to this new site.
 Well, I would be lying if I say that I didn’t think of some catchy and peppy names.
-My fellow bloggers friends gave me some wonderful ideas about some really “different” names for the blog, but I somehow had got hooked to this one.
-I realised the recipes I will post on the blog will mostly be inclined towards Indian cuisine, since that’s what I cook and eat in my daily life.
-And although I do love and yearn for Thai, Mexican and Italian from time to time, Indian is what I still love the most.
+But ultimately, I realized the recipes I will post on the blog will mostly be inclined towards Indian cuisine since that’s what I cook and eat in my daily life.
+And although I do love and yearn for Thai, Mexican, Vietnamese and Italian from time to time, Indian is what I still adore the most.
 And of course, goes without saying – I am a Vegetarian.
-Hence the name !
+Hence the name!

 What recipes can you expect from here?

 This blog is a Lacto-Ovo Vegetarian site.
 Sounds very fancy – but it just means that all recipes will be based on a diet consisting of Vegetables, Grains, Dairy including Eggs.
 So it would contain mainly of